krestfield/docs/certdog/oauth_integration.md

 If an Entra ID user is not a member of any group mapped to a Team, they can still login to Certdog but will have no access to any Certificate Issuers.
 If the Setting _Users can see_ is set to **All Certificates** then they will also be able to view certificates in the system but will not be able to carry out any operations on them.

-### Common Issues
+## Common Issues

-#### "No PKCE code verifier found in session storage, cannot complete OAuth login"
+### "No PKCE code verifier found in session storage, cannot complete OAuth login"

-The URL you use to access the website must match the redirect URIs configured in the UI's configuration and the Entra ID app registration.
+The URL you use to access the website must match the redirect URIs configured in the UI's configuration and your provider's (e.g. your Entra ID app's) configuration.
 If these differ, you will be redirected to a different domain (redirecting from `localhost` to `127.0.0.1` or vice versa usually causes this problem), and so the required verifiers will be missing from session storage, causing this error.

 **Solution:** Ensure you use the same domain in all places, including when accessing the UI.

+### I've updated the OAuth configuration, but the changes don't seem to take effect

+The API must be restarted for changes made to the `application.properties` file to take effect.
+The UI will dynamically pick up changes, but the configuration is cached, so this may need to be cleared.

+See the *Toggling OAuth* section above for more details.

+**Solution:** Restart the API and clear the browser cache and stored data for the site.